bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 Because the pipeline is purely for data, it's not limited to streams of characters, **the data can be of any type**, so deep down it is in fact all objects.
 Not only can the data be of any type, it can be chunked into separate pieces, so it's not one flow other than characters, but a sequence of individual items which each get processed one-by-one.
 While the Unix pipeline carries a constant flow of characters, making it very river-like, the PowerShell pipeline is much more **like a conveyor belt with individual pieces of data**.

+**BART: missing word in this sentence but I don't know what it is. "add" maybe?**

 **If a command supports the pipeline, then you can arbitrarily many pieces of data to it!**

 To use the pipeline in your own functions you need to do the following:

 1. If you want to accept data from the pipeline you need to define a named parameter for receiving the pieces of data
-2. To processed data from the pipeline you need to use the optional `begin`, `process`, and `end` syntax for your function definition
+2. To process data from the pipeline, you need to use the optional `begin`, `process`, and `end` syntax for your function definition
 3. You need to use the `Write-Output` command to send data to the pipeline.

 As an illustration, let's define a function that doubles a number, first as a regular function, and then as a function that accepts numbers from the pipeline.